47degrees/typeclasses-in-fp-architecture/src/main/tut/presentation.md

 ---

-## Inmutable data ##
+## Immutable data ##

-Once a value is instantitated it can't be mutated in place.
+Once a value is instantiated it can't be mutated in place.
-How can we change it's content then?
+How can we change its content then?

 ```tut:silent
 case class Conference(name : String)